mapmanager/mapmanager.github.io/_posts/2018-08-16-stack-legend.md

 ## Example

 Here is an example of a 'Scale Bar' in the lower right and an 'Image Label' in the upper right.
+This movie was exported from Map Manager using the 'Buttons Panel - Stack Tab - Export Movie'.

 <table id="videotable">
 <tr>